powsybl/powsybl-core/docs/grid_exchange_formats/ucte/import.md

 - Area **Boundaries**: all DanglingLines in the Country

 By default, all Area Boundaries are flagged as AC, because the UCTE-DEF format does not have any HVDC explicit description.
-In order to specify which boundaries should be considered as DC in the conversion, you may supply a list of X-nodes IDs in the
+To specify which boundaries should be considered as DC in the conversion, you may supply a list of X-nodes IDs in the [`ucte.import.areas-dc-xnodes` option](#ucteimportareas-dc-xnodes).
-[`ucte.import.areas-dc-xnodes` option](#ucteimportareas-dc-xnodes).

-**Note:** Creating areas for German sub-regions / TSOs is not supported today (D2, D4, D7, D8).
+**Note:** Creating areas for German subregions / TSOs is not supported today (D2, D4, D7, D8).
 Let us know if you have this use case by entering an issue in our GitHub.
 We also welcome contributions.